 - The Superintendent or their designee will determine the level of the threat. - The Operations Chief will contact the transportation supervisor to arrange transportation.
 They will also arrange for student-parent reunification. - The Safety Officer will clear all evacuation routes and sites prior to evacuation. - Principal(s) will evacuate all staff and students to prearranged evacuation sites as outlined in building plans.
-They will report to the Superintendent or their designee any missing staff or students. - Sheltering Sites (internal and external). - The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
-They will report any missing staff or students. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.
+They will report to the Superintendent or their designee any missing staff or students. - Sheltering Sites (internal and external). - The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.